-In the implementation the graph G incrementally maintains a DAG of strongly connected componets (SCCs) using the Union-Find datastructure [45] for implementing SCCs, and it implements explicit marking of SCCs corresponding to the Dead and Alive subsets of V. We let Find(v) denote the SCC that contains v.
-The event of adding a new batch of edges to E causes an incremental cycle detection algorithm to be executed, that is immediately followed by an algorithm that incrementally updates the DAG of SCCs and propagates the markings of Dead and Alive vertices.
+Alive and Dead State Detection.
+In the implementation the graph G incrementally maintains a DAG of strongly connected components (SCCs) using the Union-Find data structure [63] for implementing SCCs, and it implements explicit marking of SCCs corresponding to the Dead and Alive subsets of V. The event of adding a new batch of edges to E causes an incremental cycle detection algorithm to be executed, in order to identify new SCCs, followed by recursively marking new Dead and Alive vertices.
+For the incremental cycle detection and SCC maintenance, we implemented a simplified variant of known efficient graph algorithms, similar in spirit to what is described in [10].